📚 Literature Review AI

 Types of literature reviews:

-• Scoping Review: Maps the breadth of research on a topic
+• Scoping Review: Maps the breadth and depth of research on a topic

 Why is a Literature Review Important?